 Ransomware Disrupts Natural Gas Compression Facility

 A case in point example is a cyberattack against a natural gas compression facility, that occurred this month.
 The method of entry was spear phishing, to obtain access to the IT network.
 Then, due to inadequate segregation between the networks, the attackers managed to pivot into the OT network.
-Once that happened, the attackers deployed a strain of ransomware on both networks, causing the operator to lose visiblity into their OT network.
+Once that happened, the attackers deployed a strain of ransomware on both networks, causing the operator to lose visibility into their OT network.

 While there was no impact to the control of operations, the victim had to temporarily suspend operations, resulting in loss of production and revenue.